J-O-B/ucd_resume/README.md

 Create a resume.
 Implement UX design principles, the importance of easily accessed information, as well as easy to use navigation (suited to this project).

-## Percieved Use
+## Perceived Use
 As a new developer I plan on this project being used to convey my skills to a potential employer.
-A user visiting this site is percieved to visit this site based on their needs for a new developer, this means perceived users will be recruiters, HR staff etc.
+A user visiting this site is perceived to visit this site based on their needs for a new developer, this means perceived users will be recruiters, HR staff etc.

-With this in mind I aimed to make this project according to percived user needs.
+With this in mind I aimed to make this project according to perceived user needs.

 ## Co-Occuring Colors